ccrowhurstram/ReadyRoll-Training/Examples/EntityFramework_Only/basics-example.md

-# Readyroll lab - basic usage
+# Entity Framework lab - basic usage

 This labs walks you through using Entity Framework to perform common database change scenarios